tarantool/doc/doc/1.7/book/box/box_schema.rst

-       * For the 'guest' user, it’s impossible to set a password: that would be misleading, since 'guest' is the default user on a newly-established connection over a :ref:`binary port <admin-security>`, and Tarantool does not require a password to establish a binary connection.
-It is, however, possible to change the current user to ‘guest’ by providing the AUTH packet with no password at all or an empty password.
+       * For the 'guest' user, it’s impossible to set a password: that would be misleading, since 'guest' is the default user on a newly-established connection over a :ref:`binary port <admin-security>`, and Tarantool does not require a password to establish a :ref:`binary connection <box_protocol-iproto_protocol>`.
+It is, however, possible to change the current user to ‘guest’ by providing the :ref:`AUTH packet <box_protocol-authentication>` with no password at all or an empty password.
 This feature is useful for connection pools, which want to reuse a connection for a different user without re-establishing it.